Marc Chagall

 Marc Chagall[a] (born Moishe Shagal; 6 July [O.S.
 24 June] 1887 – 28 March 1985[b]) was a Russian and French artist.[c]
-An early modernist, he was associated with the École de Paris as well as several major artistic styles and created works in a wide range of artistic formats, including painting, drawings, book illustrations, stained glass, stage sets, ceramics, tapestries and fine art prints.
+An early modernist, he was associated with the École de Paris, as well as several major artistic styles and created works in a wide range of artistic formats, including painting, drawings, book illustrations, stained glass, stage sets, ceramics, tapestries and fine art prints.

 Chagall was born in 1887, into a Jewish family near Vitebsk, today in Belarus, but at that time in the Pale of Settlement of the Russian Empire.
 Before World War I, he travelled between Saint Petersburg, Paris, and Berlin.
 During that period, he created his own mixture and style of modern art, based on his ideas of Eastern European and Jewish folklore.
 He spent the wartime years in his native Belarus, becoming one of the country's most distinguished artists and a member of the modernist avant-garde, founding the Vitebsk Arts College.
 He later worked in and near Moscow in difficult conditions during hard times in Russia following the Bolshevik Revolution, before leaving again for Paris in 1923.
 During World War II, he escaped occupied France to the United States, where he lived in New York City for seven years before returning to France in 1948.